Why Inference in Large Models Becomes Decomposable After Training: Inference-System Reorganization

+To convert these subvectors of $X$ into the actual input vectors of the parallel sub-operators $W^i$, the projection $\pi_i$ serves precisely this role.

-This stage involves only index reordering and subset mapping of input variables.
-No numerical computation is performed.
-The original input interface and the semantic meaning of state variables are fully preserved.
+This stage involves only the positional reordering of input-vector components and subset mappings.
+It contains no numerical computation, is fully compatible with the original input interface of the system, and does not alter the semantics of the state variables.

-\paragraph{(II) Parallel Sub-Operator Stage}
+\paragraph{ (II) Parallel sub-operator stage. }